-The phone can store up to 385 messages.
-The AX565 supports up to 1000 characters.
-The information stored in the message is determined by phone mode and service capability.
+The LG BANTER can store a total of up to 435 messages and drafts.
+The information stored in the messages is determined by phone mode and service capability.
 Other limits such as available characters per message may exist, please check with your service provider for system features and capabilities.